Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 What to eat when everything makes you queasy.
 10 stomach-safe meals that still hit your protein targets — plus what to avoid and when the nausea usually stops.

-When Ozempic nausea hits, go cold, bland, and small.
-Greek yogurt, overnight oats, crackers with nut butter, broth-based soups, and protein shakes are your safest bets.
+When Ozempic GI discomfort hits, go cold, bland, and small.
+Protein-rich dairy, overnight oats, crackers with nut butter, broth-based soups, and protein shakes are your safest bets.
 Avoid anything greasy, spicy, or strong-smelling.
 Eat small portions every 3-4 hours instead of full meals.
-Nausea is usually worst in the first 48 hours after injection and during dose increases — it gets better.
+This side effect is usually worst in the first 48 hours after injection and during dose increases — it gets better.

 Why Ozempic Makes You Nauseous (and When It Stops)

 Semaglutide works by mimicking GLP-1, a hormone that tells your brain you're full.
-Part of how it does that is by slowing down gastric emptying — food sits in your stomach longer.
+Part of how it does that is by slowing down gastric emptying — food sits in your gut longer.
 Your body isn't used to this.
-That disconnect between "I ate a normal amount" and "my stomach is processing it at half speed" is what creates the nausea.
+That disconnect between "I ate a normal amount" and "my digestive system is processing it at half speed" is what creates the queasy feeling.

 It's not random.
 There's a pattern most people notice pretty quickly:

 - Injection day + next 48 hours: Worst window.
 Your semaglutide levels are peaking.
-This is when nausea, bloating, and "food aversion" hit hardest.
+This is when queasiness, bloating, and "food aversion" hit hardest.

 - Days 3-5: Noticeable improvement.
 Most people can eat closer to normal, though portions stay smaller.